3 Things You Need to Know about Credit Unions

 You may already be eligible to be a member.

 Credit unions do have membership requirements, but these days it’s not necessarily tied to an employer.
-For example, Cinfed is a community based credit union, so membership is open to anyone who lives, works, worships, attends school or regularly conducts business in Hamilton County in Ohio, or Kenton, Campbell or Boone counties in Kentucky.
+For example, Cinfed is a community based credit union, so membership is open to anyone who lives, works, worships, attends school or regularly conducts business in Boone, Bracken, Campbell, Gallatin, Grant, Kenton, or Pendleton counties in Kentucky; Brown, Butler, Clermont, Hamilton or Warren counties in Ohio; or Dearborn, Ohio or Union counties in Indiana.
 Additionally, immediate family members, domestic partners and those living as an economic unit in a household can join.

 Credit union services are accessible and available across the country.